-This is a list of all UI REACH courses.
-For more information, see UI REACH.
+This is a list of courses with the subject code REA.
+For more information, see UI REACH (College of Education) in the Catalog.

 Basic interpersonal skills needed to succeed in academic, social, and employment environments; structured learning process for gaining discrete social skills necessary to initiate and maintain conversations in a variety of settings; awareness of feelings and cues in conversation to respond appropriately and have successful reciprocal interactions; lectures, modeling, role play, and practice in the community.